top of page

 Acupuncture for Insomnia & Sleep Issues

-Q: What causes persistent fatigue from an acupuncture perspective?
+Q: What causes insomnia from a Five-Element perspective?

-Q: How quickly will I notice improvement in my energy levels?
+Q: How quickly might I feel a difference in my sleep?

-Q: Can acupuncture help with chronic fatigue or burnout?
+Q: Can acupuncture support chronic insomnia or long-term sleep problems?

 In Five-Element acupuncture, poor sleep is seen as a symptom of imbalance rather than the problem itself.
 For example, an overactive Fire Element can create restlessness and racing thoughts, while a depleted Water Element may leave the system unable to “switch off” at night.